Vichy, Missouri

+Unincorporated community in Missouri, U.S.

-Vichy is an unincorporated community in southern Maries County, Missouri, United States.
+Vichy (/ˈvʌʃi/ VUSH-ee) is an unincorporated community in southern Maries County, Missouri, United States.
 It is located on U.S. Route 63, approximately 10 miles north of Rolla.
 The community was founded in 1880 and is named after Vichy, France.
 A post office called Vichy has been in operation since 1880.
 The Rolla National Airport, a former U.S. Army airfield owned and operated by the City of Rolla, with two 5500 ft asphalt runways, is located nearby.
 The ZIP Code for Vichy is 65580.

 Climate

 According to the Köppen Climate Classification system, Vichy has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded in Vichy was 113 F on July 18, 1954, while the coldest temperature recorded was -29 F on February 12, 1899.